chittaranjan/VoteCounting/README.md

 How to build and run

-1. To build and make jar
+1. To build

-./gradlew clean build jar
+./gradlew clean build

 2. Run the tests